todun/workshop-temp/Lab-Guide.md

 Click the little checkmark icon to continue.

-This should look like the screenshot below:
+The result should look like the screenshot below:
 ![Twilio Integration Response Mapping Template](/Images/Twilio-Step26.png)

 27\.
 Click the blue **Save** button on the screen.
 Finally click the blue **Deploy API** button on the left side of the API Gateway console to deploy your API.
 In the Deploy API window, select **ZombieWorkshopStage** from the dropdown and click **Deploy**.